mshabana70/WebDev_BootCamp/ProjectsForLearning/Bootstrap/notes/bootstrap.md

 <script src="https://stackpath.bootstrapcdn.com/bootstrap/4.3.1/js/bootstrap.min.js" integrity="sha384-JjSmVgyd0p3pXB1rRibZUAYoIIy6OrQ6VrjIEaFf/nJGzIxFDsf4x0xIM+B07jRM" crossorigin="anonymous"></script>
 ```

-After that you can use predefined class
+After that you can use predefined class name to apply styling to your html elements.

+### Bootstrap Examples

+One neat thing about bootstrap library is that there are premade template designs that you can download and reference in your own web designs.
+Check out these bootstrap examples [here](https://getbootstrap.com/docs/5.1/examples/).